datatogether/content/README.md

 ## Usage

 We're working on a `docker-compose` file for this guy.
-In the meantime, to run this service, you'll have to connect to an amazon S3 bucket and postgres server by setting the following environment variables:
+In the meantime, to run this service, you'll first have to [install Golang](https://golang.org/doc/install), and then connect to an amazon S3 bucket and postgres server by setting the following environment variables:
 ```shell
   AWS_REGION
   AWS_S3_BUCKET_NAME